solan117/Backend_API/README.md

    User need to provide VIN number and they will get the year, make, and model of the vehicle.

+4. Added swagger to auto generate documentation for REST API.
+   Link for swagger.

+   localhost:3000/doc

 **API Documentation**

 [Documentation](swagger.md)